Eric Dolphy: Others

 Dolphy also performed on key recordings by George Russell (Ezz-thetics), Oliver Nelson (Screamin' the Blues, The Blues and the Abstract Truth, and Straight Ahead), and Ornette Coleman (Free Jazz: A Collective Improvisation and the Free Jazz outtake on Twins).
-He also worked and recorded with Gunther Schuller (Jazz Abstractions), multi-instrumentalist Ken McIntyre (Looking Ahead), and bassist Ron Carter (Where?).
+He also worked and recorded with Gunther Schuller (Jazz Abstractions), multi-instrumentalist Ken McIntyre (Looking Ahead), bassist Ron Carter (Where?), and pianist Mal Waldron (The Quest).

 As a leader

 Dolphy's recording career as a leader began with Prestige.
 His association with the label spanned 13 albums recorded from April 1960 to September 1961, though he was not the leader for all of the sessions.
 Fantasy released a 9-CD box set in 1995 containing all of Dolphy's recorded output for Prestige.

 Dolphy's first two albums as leader were Outward Bound and Out There; both featured cover artwork by Richard "Prophet" Jennings.
 The first, sounding closer to hard bop than some later releases, was recorded at Rudy Van Gelder's studio in New Jersey with trumpeter Freddie Hubbard, who shared rooms with Dolphy for a time when the two men first arrived in New York.
 The album features three Dolphy compositions: "G.W.", dedicated to Gerald Wilson, and the blues "Les" and "245".
 Out There is closer to third stream music, which would also form part of Dolphy's work, and features Ron Carter on cello.
 Charles Mingus's "Eclipse" from this album is one of the rare instances where Dolphy solos on soprano clarinet (others being "Warm Canto" from Mal Waldron's The Quest, "Densities" from the compilation Vintage Dolphy, and "Song For The Ram's Horn" from an unreleased recording from a 1962 Town Hall concert).

-Dolphy occasionally recorded unaccompanied saxophone solos; his only predecessors were the tenor players Coleman Hawkins ("Picasso", 1948) and Sonny Rollins (for example "Body and Soul", 1958), making Dolphy the first to do so on alto.
+Dolphy occasionally recorded unaccompanied saxophone solos; his only predecessors were the tenor players Coleman Hawkins ("Picasso", 1948) and Sonny Rollins (for example, "Body and Soul", 1958), making Dolphy the first to do so on alto.
 The album Far Cry contains his performance of the Gross-Lawrence standard "Tenderly" on alto saxophone, and, on his subsequent tour of Europe, Billie Holiday's "God Bless the Child" was featured in his sets.
 (The earliest known version was recorded at the Five Spot during his residency with Booker Little.)
 He also recorded two takes of a short solo rendition of "Love Me" in 1963, released on Conversations and Muses.